onivan/stc_diyclock-ntp/README.md

 # STC DIY Clock Kit firmware + NTP Time sync on ESP8622

+*The following readme text is to be updated to reflect the changes.*

 Firmware replacement for STC15F mcu-based DIY Clock Kit (available from banggood [see below for link], aliexpress, et al.) Uses [sdcc](http://sdcc.sf.net) to build and [stcgal](https://github.com/grigorig/stcgal) to flash firmware on to STC15W404AS and STC15W408AS series microcontroller.

 ![Image of Banggood SKU972289](http://img.banggood.com/thumb/large/2014/xiemeijuan/03/SKU203096/A3.jpg?p=WX0407753399201409DA)